anttijuu/O4-server/README.md

 ### Status message

-Status messages are sent by the server ony.
+Status messages are sent by the server only.
 They indicate some event on the server side clients or users may be interested in.

 ```JSON
 {